tolbertam/leap-java-demo/README.md

 # leap-java-demo

-This Docker image demonstrates the behavior of the JDK during an injected leap second.
+This Docker image that demonstrates the behavior of the JDK's time functions during a leap second.

 It is pretty basic, but can be tweaked for experimenting and understanding the behavior of your application during a leap second.